outlandi-co/reading-notes/reading-notes/code-102/code-102-class-07.md

 **2. What is a JavaScript function?**

--It's a code snippet that can be called by other code or by itself, or a variable that refers to the function.
+- It's a code snippet that can be called by other code or by itself, or a variable that refers to the function.

 **3. What does it mean to invoke - or call - a function?**
 - The function is a block code that is designed to perform a certain task.